- Can I store stuff in Kathmandu?

-Getting a Nepali SIM is easy and can take just 5 minutes and costs about US $1-3.
-You can accept and send SMS from abroad for minimal cost.
-You just need an unlocked phone to put the SIM in.
-Ask your airport pickup guy to lend you Rp.
-100!
-You can also buy easily in many shops in Kathmandu without a problem.
-NTC has better range in Mustang (but still limited) than Ncell.
-Ncell SIM cards also offer a data option and 3G is available but can work out quite expensive.
+We’ll provide you a SIM card.
+NTC has better range in Mustang (but still very limited) than Ncell.
+Ncell SIM cards also offer a data option and 3G is available.
 Free Wifi is in almost every café in the city and some faster than others.

-Sending and receiving SMSs (while in range) to countries overseas is very cheap.^Top
+Sending and receiving SMSs (while in range) to countries overseas is very cheap.

 Diamox and altitude?

 We’re bringing along with us a junior doctor with speciality training in high-altitude medicine.
-We will carry Diamox and make it available via Dr Rakesh as needed.
+We will carry diamox and make it available via the doctor as needed.

 Our sleeping heights are as follows.
-There is a slightly bigger progression that desired between nights 2, 3 and 4, but then we sleep no higher than the 3,800m of Lo Manthang, and pass to higher altitudes during the days.
-In out experience, this itinerary should pose no problems for anybody beyond perhaps a mild headache.
+We sleep no higher than the 3,800m of Lo Manthang, and pass to higher altitudes during the days.
+In our experience, this itinerary has posed no problems for competitors beyond a mild headache.

 What is the risk of travel sickness on this trip in Nepal?